 Separates Privileged Accounts

-One of the issues found because of the SolarWinds attack was that AD Domain Administrators were being synchronized to Azure.
+One of the issues found because of the SolarWinds attack was that AD Domain Administrators were being synchronized to Entra.
 This gave the attackers the ability to move between environments with a single compromised account.
-Verifying that privileged accounts are unique to the AD instance (DS or Azure) is an important security protection.
+Verifying that privileged accounts are unique to the AD instance (DS or Entra) is an important security protection.